join-monster/join-monster/docs/call-function.md

 ## Handle a Sub-Field

 In this example, we put `joinMonster` at the top-level.
-It's the first field after the `QueryRoot` and it handles batching the data for *all* of its children.
+It's the first field after the `QueryRoot` and it handles batching the data for *all* of its children that are mapped to a SQL table.
 It is not required that join monster be used at the top-level resolver.
 It can be invoked at lower fields in the schema tree, and be only responsible for that field and its descendants.
 Its use is exactly the same.